FluffyBullet/first_template/README.md

 Peony Kisses website has been created with a host of features to enable the best user experience possible.

 With the mobile first technique, the website is designed for optimal layout on small devices, then adaptive behaviour for a larger range of screens.
-The content is desireable in two layouts, removing the requirement of multiple breakpoints, only the one.
-This limits the websites requirement for display status and how to behave, increasing it's overal speed.
+The content is desirable in two layouts, removing the requirement of multiple breakpoints, only the one.
+This limits the websites requirement for display status and how to behave, increasing it's overall speed.

 Accessibility has also been accounted for, with aria labels added to the relevant sections of links and images.
 As all text can be read by a text-to-speech software built in majority of computers as a standard.
 The color contract between text and background also allows users with partial site or color blind understand with ease too.
 Both ratings have been taken from dev tools Light house application.